pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

 ```
 ### Updating records

 We can use the `update` method to update a record.
 The following code finds and updates the title for the record with `id` = 2.
-(You might have to pass different id.
+(You might have to pass a different id.
 See the available `id`s  by fetching all to-dos)

 Create a file named `updateTodo.js` with following code.